foldda/rda/README.md

 <img src="docs/image/rda_logo.png" align="right" height="128">

-Recursive Delimited Array, or RDA, is a text encoding format, similar to XML and JSON, that storing data in text strings.
-Unlike XML and JSON, RDA does not use a fixed data model (i.e. a schema) for the encoding, rather, it uses a generic space, an expandable multi-dimensional array[^1], for accomandating any data object, regardless of the object's attributes and structure.
+Recursive Delimited Array, or RDA, is a text encoding format, similar to XML and JSON, for storing data in text strings.
+Unlike XML and JSON, RDA does not use a fixed data model (i.e. a schema) for the encoding, rather, it uses a generic space, an expandable multi-dimensional array[^1], for accommodating a targeted data object, regardless of the object's attributes and structure.

 [^1]: RDA's encoding space is logically an infinitely expandable multi-dimensional array, where the number of dimensions and the size of each dimension of the multi-dimensional array of an RDA-encoded string can be expanded as required, and in RDA, a data object's attributes values are simply stored in the space as strings i.e. no specific data types.

-> XML/JSON's encoding space, defined by a schema, is like a wallet, where there are specific places for cards, notes, and coins; and RDA's space is like an infinitely expandable shelf that has unlimited space to store anything.
+> XML/JSON's schema-bound encoding space is like a wallet, with specific places for cards, notes, and coins, whilst RDA's space is like an infinitely expandable shelf that can store anything.

 RDA's simpler, "one-size-fits-all" approach brings many benefits including being easier to implement, faster parsing and encoding, and more space-efficient.
 Most significantly, as explained below, RDA is a key technology that enables applications to exchange data _freely_, even when the applications are independent and evolving, with 'incompatible' data models.
 This potentially allows more communication and collaborative interactions between many otherwise isolated devices and programs.

 ## RDA's Schema-less Encoding

-The following example shows a 1-dimension RDA-encoded string that contains a list of data elements: "One", "Two", and "Three".
+The following example shows a single-dimension RDA-encoded string containing a list of data elements: "One", "Two", and "Three".

 ```
 |\|One|Two|Three
 ```
-The next example is a 2-dimension RDA container that contains the data equivalent to the content of the following table.
+The next example is a 2-dimensional RDA container that contains the data equivalent to the content of the following table.
 ```
 |,\|Name,Sex,Age|Mary,F,52|John,M,70|Kate,F,63
 ```